RiceCrisp/socialworks/README.md

 - Make sure you don't have any overlapping Docker containers running.
 This can be checked with `docker ps`
 - If you need to access the bash shell of the wordpress docker container, use command `docker exec -ti CONTAINER_NAME bash`
 - If you want to change the project folder name, but don't want to lose any work that you've already done (because changing the project folder name will create new docker containers/volumes), use the command `docker-compose -p OLD_FOLDER_NAME up -d` to reference the old containers/volumes.
-- To see the php error log, use this command `docker logs -f CONTAINER_NAME >/dev/null`
+- To see the php error logs, use this command `docker logs -f CONTAINER_NAME >/dev/null`

-### WP Engine Setup ###
+### Bitbucket & WP Engine Setup ###
-Since we want to build our files before we push them, Git isn't ideal for handling code deployment.
-WP Engine, however, offers SSH connections, so we can use SSH and a tool called rsync to handle deploying code.
+You can use Bitbucket Pipelines to build and deploy the theme when a new commit is pushed to the repository.
+If the site is hosted on WP Engine we can use rsync to transfer files.

 1. Start a new project with a clone of the Walker Sands Base
     1. `git clone git@bitbucket.org:walkersandsdigital/walkersands_base_wp-theme.git FOLDER_NAME`